 If your little one has a lot of energy, try an adventure playground.
 We like Coram Field’s.

 26. Madame Tussauds

 Yes, it’s cheesy but it’s still fun standing next to (some so bad they’re good) waxworks of your favourite celebrities.
 Pop to Daunt Books when you’re done then read your new tome in Regent’s Park (weather permitting).

-What’s your favourite thing to do on a date with your kid?
+What’s your favourite thing to do on kids’ day out in London?